 That said, you don't have to do everything at once.
 Too often we've seen companies paralyzed by endless strategy meetings that never actually do anything.
 Start by piloting a simple program with a small group or department, then roll it out to the whole company once it's proven and working well.
 After a few months, try adding new components to the program.
 This is Agile HR!

 If you're still looking for a bit of help with your program, feel free to reach out to our team anytime, recognition is what we do!
-Or watch our video guide below that walks through building a culture of recognition.
+Hit the button below to book some time with us, or watch our video guide that will walk you through building a culture of recognition.

 The next post will look back to when we launched Guusto and one thing we did get right out of the gate - Integrating Purpose.
 It will cover the following: